 What catering companies do you allow?

-If the event is to be catered, the caterer must be selected from among these nine approved caterers: Main Event Caterers, The Chef's Table, Occasions Caterers, Ridgewells, 550 Events, Potomac 18, Signature Caterers, High Point Events, and Windows Catering.
+If the event is to be catered, the caterer must be selected from among these nine approved caterers: Main Event Caterers, The Chef's Table, Occasions Caterers, Ridgewells, Rouge Fine Catering, Potomac 18, Signature Caterers, High Point Events, and Windows Catering.
 Contact information for these caterers can be supplied as requested.
 Outside caterers are not allowed.

 Are there any restrictions on alcohol?